 I am a geographer with a special training in GIScience.
-My research interests include spatial scale issues and error/uncertainty in geographic data, as well as their effects on statistical analyses.
-My past research has examined these issues in relation to diverse topics, such as hedonic price models, population density, mosquito abundance, presettlement vegetation, air pollution, and respiratory disease.
-My current research projects focus on fine scale air pollution exposure modeling, geospatial health effect assessments, and human time-activity analysis.
-I enjoy collaboration with colleagues from a variety of disciplines.
+My research interests include spatial scale issues and error/uncertainty in geographic data, as well as their effects on statistical analyses and computational modeling.
+My past research has examined these issues in relation to diverse topics, including population density, air pollution, extreme temperature, greenspace, and human dynamic.
+My current research projects focus on fine scale environmental exposure modeling, geospatial health effect assessments, and human activity analysis.
+I collaborate with colleagues from a variety of disciplines.

 updated CV can be found HERE.

 My research interests are in the fields of GIScience, environmental science, machine learning, and health geography.
 My current research focuses on the societal and environmental effects on respiratory health, human mobility and its relationship with influenza, and ambient air pollution prediction/human exposure estimation.
 See my CV HERE.